robkravec/t-SNE-Implementation/README.md

 ## Description

 This repository contains the source code for a new package, `tsne663`, as well as a reproducible report that satisfies the requirements of the STA 663 project.
-Producing `writeup.pdf` requires multiple steps, which include downloading data, generating and saving plots, and running code within `writeup.ipynb`, all of which take a non-negligible amount of time.
-To make this process more modular, we use a `Makefile`, and `writeup.pdf` can be reproduced by simply navigating to this repository in the terminal and typing `make`.
-For aesthetics, we do not show any code in `writeup.pdf`, but all code can be seen in `writeup.ipynb` and the `.py` files referenced in the `Makefile`.
+Producing `Implementing t-SNE in Python with Optimized Code and Examples.pdf` requires multiple steps, which include downloading data, generating and saving plots, and running code within `Implementing t-SNE in Python with Optimized Code and Examples.ipynb`, all of which take a non-negligible amount of time.
+To make this process more modular, we use a `Makefile`, and `Implementing t-SNE in Python with Optimized Code and Examples.pdf` can be reproduced by simply navigating to this repository in the terminal and typing `make`.
+For aesthetics, we do not show any code in `Implementing t-SNE in Python with Optimized Code and Examples.pdf`, but all code can be seen in `Implementing t-SNE in Python with Optimized Code and Examples.ipynb` and the `.py` files referenced in the `Makefile`.

 ## Installation